regtay/Easy-Peasy/EasyPeasy.md

 Don't truly understand why I would need to crack flag 3 stumbled across this sitting in plain view on one of the pages --.--.---.---:-----

+* But I thought it would be fun if I tried it anyway, nothing.
+I think this was a typo intended for another question.

 What is the hidden directory?

-Using the wordlist that provided to you in this task crack the hash what is the password?
+Using the wordlist that provided to you in this task crack the hash

+what is the password?

 What is the password to login to the machine via SSH?